DCD: Decomposition-based Causal Discovery from Autocorrelated and Non-Stationary Temporal Data: Algorithmic Details

-Finally, Algorithm~\ref{alg:integration} describes how information from the trend, seasonal, and residual components is combined into a unified causal structure.
-Trend and seasonal dependence tests contribute edges from external temporal drivers (e.g., time or seasonal index) to the corresponding variables, while the residual-level graph provides the causal relationships among variables themselves.
-The resulting graph $G_{\mathrm{combined}}$ captures long-term trends, cyclical effects, and short-term interactions in a coherent multi-scale framework without requiring conflict resolution across components.
+Algorithm~\ref{alg:integration} combines trend, seasonal, and residual information into a unified causal structure.
+Trend and seasonal dependence tests add time-proxy edges from the exogenous temporal index, and the residual-level graph supplies variable-to-variable edges.
+Because the component edge sets are additive (A2, A4), no conflict resolution is required.

-Together, these algorithms provide a complete and executable specification of DCD, enabling faithful implementation and facilitating extension to other domains or decomposition strategies.